-- 7.3 Part I, Chapter 4 states that any risk-based approach to AML needs to start with the identification and assessment of the risk that has to be managed and identifies key elements (or drivers) of risk as follows: - a) The profile of the customer, including his geographical location and source of funds: - b) The delivery mechanism, or distribution channel, used to sell the product; and - c) The nature of the product being sold. - 7.4 Based on the views of insurance firms, the majority of this guidance focuses on risks from a product-led perspective; however, there are circumstances in which a customer's profile may add to the product risk.
-This is particularly the case with regard to Politically Exposed Persons see Part 1 (5.5.18 ff).
+- 7.3 Part I, Chapter 4 states that any risk-based approach to AML needs to start with the identification and assessment of the risk that has to be managed and identifies key elements (or drivers) of risk as follows: - a) The profile of the customer, including his geographical location and source of funds; - b) The delivery mechanism, or distribution channel, used to sell the product; and - c) The nature of the product being sold. - 7.4 In addition to the risks identified above, the increasing volume of activities outsourced by insurers brings an additional dimension to the risks that the insurer faces, and this risk must be actively managed see Part I (2.7 ff).
+Insurers that outsource activities should assess any possible AML/CTF risk associated with the outsourced functions, record the assessment and monitor the risk on an ongoing basis. - 7.5 FSA regulated firms cannot contract out of their regulatory responsibilities, and they remain responsible for systems and controls in respect of the activities outsourced, whether within the UK or to another jurisdiction.
+In all instances of outsourcing, it is the delegating firm that bears the ultimate responsibility for the duties undertaken in its name.
+This includes ensuring that the provider of the outsourced activities has satisfactory AML/CTF systems, controls and procedures. - 7.6 Based on the views of insurance firms, the majority of this guidance focuses on risks from a product-led perspective; however, there are circumstances in which a customer's profile may add to the product risk.
+This is particularly the case with regard to Politically Exposed Persons see Part I (5.5.18 ff).
 A firm must ensure that their own risk-based approach is appropriate to the particular circumstances they face.